rasodu/AspnetCoreOnHerokuSample/PRODUCTBACKLOG.md

        - This will allow logs for web and background process to stay isolated.
        - Failure of one thread will not effect the other threads.
        - You can scale web and worker independently.
+- Provide steps to perform logging.
+  - There are a lot of third party addins.
+Currently, we are looking into implementing this by enabling [Logentries](https://elements.heroku.com/addons/logentries) addin over [Logplex](https://devcenter.heroku.com/articles/logplex).